dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 ## Decision

-We will go with [option 6](#option-6-ui-framework-specific-packages-deprecating-the-systemreactive-versions):
+We will go with [option 7](#option-7-ui-framework-specific-packages-hiding-the-systemreactive-versions):

 * `System.Reactive` will remain as the main package for using Rx.NET
 * we will add a new NuGet packages for each UI framework, and put UI-framework-specific support in these
 * there will be an additional package for functionality specific to Windows Runtime that is not UI-framework-specific
+* the UI-frameworks-specific and Windows-Runtime-specific types in `System.Reactive` will continue to be available in the runtime libraries (`lib` folder), ensuring binary compatibility
+* those same UI-frameworks-specific and Windows-Runtime-specific types in `System.Reactive` will be hidden from the public API by putting reference assemblies in the `ref` folder that omit these types
-* the UI-frameworks-specific and Windows-Runtime-specific types in `System.Reactive` will be marked as `[Obsolete]` with the [very long-term](#minimum-acceptable-path-for-breaking-changes) intention of removing them entirely, likely not before 2030
+* we have the [very long-term](#minimum-acceptable-path-for-breaking-changes) intention of removing these types entirely, likely not before 2030
 * the UWP-specific members of its `ThreadPoolScheduler` will be marked as `[Obsolete]` and will also be removed in the long term, but possibly sooner than 2030

 As it says in [the announcement for the first Rx release](https://cc.bingj.com/cache.aspx?q=microsoft+download+reactive+extension+sdk&d=5018270206749605&mkt=en-GB&setlang=en-GB&w=LCqKaZy3VgjqC_Zlig1e4qmTo82s8qt5):